drandreaskrueger/chainhammer/reader/README.md

 # analyze historical blocks
 In this case, the "Tobalaba" chain of the energywebfoundation.
-More background information [here](https://github.com/drandreaskrueger/training-material/tree/master/EWF) (private).

 ## prep
 All happens in virtualenv (see [../quorum.md#virtualenv](../quorum.md#virtualenv)).